broadinstitute/PipelinesSupport/ArraysAmbiguousSNPMiscallingMar2019/README.md

 After filtering, the script runs a sanity check to see that the correct number of sites have been filtered.
 If the script ran successfully, a message in the end should tell you so.
 The script attempts to clean up after itself but leaves log files around.

+## Assessing and Fixing Miscalling Bugs in PLINK files

+The subdirectory `allele_flip` provides tools for assessing whether your PLINK format genotyping data is affected by the strand ambiguous bug, and for fixing the bug through flipping DNA strand.
+Please refer to `allele_flip/README.md` for details.